David Cushman, Assistant Professor in the Clinical Psychology program (PsyD) at CIIS David Cushman

 School of Professional Psychology and Health

 David Cushman, Psy.D., is a licensed clinical psychologist.
-He received his doctorate from the Wright Institute in Berkeley, CA. His B.A., from American University, was in political science, and he came into the field of psychology with an interest in thinking about both individuals and systems, and locating the individual within larger socio-cultural-political structures that produce marginalization, trauma, and widespread disenfranchisement.
+He received his doctorate from the Wright Institute in Berkeley, CA. He came into the field of psychology with an interest in thinking about both individuals and systems, and locating the individual within larger socio-cultural-political structures that produce marginalization, trauma, and widespread disenfranchisement.

 Dr. Cushman’s dissertation focused on comparing countertransference reactions in community mental health settings to private practice settings.
 He has written and published on community mental health from a psychoanalytic perspective, including perspectives on how case management tasks and electronic medical records affect the therapeutic dyad and reflect larger societal pressures exerted on both therapists and clients.